pluralitybook/plurality/contents/english/0-0-endorsements.md

 <br></br>

-> It is a delight to finally see a vision for the future of human progress so clearly grounded in its past.
-With Plurality, we have a framework for building the engines that harness the abundant energy latent in human diversity to power the next hundred years of economic growth.<br></br>
+> Here in lucid and non-technical prose is a sweeping vision for how to integrate so much of what we've learned about technology and society in the past decades to remake the future of democracy, from someone who is actually doing it on the ground.<br></br>
-— [Oded Galor](https://www.odedgalor.com/), Author of *The [Journey of Humanity](https://www.odedgalor.com/copy-of-unified-growth-theory)* and Herbert Goldberger Professor of Economics at Brown University
+— [Alex "Sandy" Pentland](https://en.wikipedia.org/wiki/Alex_Pentland), Inaugural Academic Head of the MIT Media Lab and founding father of Computational Social Science and Data Science

 <br></br>

 > In an era of anxiety and division, Glen Weyl and Audrey Tang provide a rare, grounded vision for how technology and democracy can harmonize, and propel us to a better future. <br></br>
 — [Tristan Harris](https://en.wikipedia.org/wiki/Tristan_Harris), Co-Founder of the [Center for Humane Technology](https://en.wikipedia.org/wiki/Center_for_Humane_Technology) and star of [*The Social Dilemma*](https://www.thesocialdilemma.com/)